thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ```

 ## Dynamic Secrets
-In DSV you can create dynamic secrets from either an existing service principal or create a temporary service principal.
+In DSV you can create dynamic Secrets from either an existing service principal or create a temporary service principal.

 >NOTE Temporary vs Existing Service Principals